informalsystems/quint/doc/lang.md

 ```

 TLA+ contains an interesting operator "guarantees", that is written as `P -+-> Q`.
-For completeness, we introduce its syntactic version in TNT:
+For completeness, we introduce its syntactic version in Quint:

 ```
 guarantees(P, Q)